Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 - [Code source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/blob/main/code/Explanation)
 - [Data source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/tree/main/data/Explanation)
-- Description: from figure 1, the words NFT, market, prediction appear with a high fequency, which is accored with expectation.
-However, the word dynamic and trajectory are also high-frequency words.
-Thus, more researches related to NFT prediction can be conducted in these two aspects in the future.
+- Description: This word cloud in Figure 2 is generated from the abstracts of 12 papers related to cryptocurrency price prediction.
+These literatures are collected by keyword searching in google scholar.
+It can be inferred that the most popular digital currencies used for this task are “Bitcoin” and “Ethereum”.
+Besides, “machine” and “learning” are also high-frequency words, which means this method is commonly used for this type of prediction, and the words “time” and “BiLSTM” shows that there is also some interest in time-series forecasting techniques.

 ### Prediction
 ![image](spotlight/figures/Prediction.png)